Two-Dimensional Kolmogorov Complexity and Validation of the Coding Theorem Method by Compressibility: Abstract

 \section{Abstract}

-The question of natural measures of complexity for objects other than strings and sequences, in particular suited for 2-dimensional objects, is an open important problem in complexity science.
-Here we provide a measure based upon the concept of Algorithmic Probability that elegantly connects to Kolmogorov complexity that provides a natural approach to $n$-dimensional algorithmic complexity by using an $n$-dimensional deterministic Turing machine, popularized under the term of \textit{Turmites} for $n=2$, from which the so-called \textit{Langton's ant} is an example of a Turing universal \textit{Turmite}.
-A series of experiments to validate estimations of Kolmogorov complexity based on these concepts is presented, showing that the measure is stable in the face of some changes in computational formalism and that results are in agreement with the results obtained using lossless compression algorithms when both methods overlap in their range of applicability.
-We also present a \emph{Block Decomposition Method} (BDM) application to classification of images and space-time evolutions of discrete systems, providing evidence of the soundness of the method as a complementary alternative to compression algorithms for the evaluation of algorithmic complexity.
-We provide exact numerical approximations of Kolmogorov complexity of square image patches of size 3 and more, with the BDM allowing scalability to larger images.\\
+We propose a measure based upon the fundamental theoretical concept in algorithmic information theory that provides a natural approach to the problem of evaluating $n$-dimensional complexity by using an $n$-dimensional deterministic Turing machine.
+The technique is interesting because it provides a natural algorithmic process for symmetry breaking generating complex $n$-dimensional structures from perfectly symmetric and fully deterministic computational rules producing a distribution of patterns as described by algorithmic probability.
+Algorithmic probability also elegantly connects the frequency of occurrence of a pattern with its algorithmic complexity, hence effectively providing estimations to the complexity of the generated patterns.
+Experiments to validate estimations of algorithmic complexity based on these concepts are presented, showing that the measure is stable in the face of some changes in computational formalism and that results are in agreement with the results obtained using lossless compression algorithms when both methods overlap in their range of applicability.
+We then use the output frequency of the set of 2-dimensional Turing machines to classify the algorithmic complexity of the space-time evolutions of Elementary Cellular Automata.\\